TomFrost/Bristol/README.md

 date, as well as application-specific data types.
 - Lightweight!
 Why load modules that your configuration never uses?
 Bristol lazy-loads everything it can.
+- No callbacks, return values, or anything that would disincentivize a developer from throwing in a quick log message.

 Those points and more drove the development of a brand new breed of logging library.
 Introducing Bristol.